ericcornelissen/git-tag-annotation-action/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+This code of conduct is adapted from the [Contributor Covenant], version 1.4, available at: [contributor-covenant.org].
+For answers to common questions about this code of conduct, see the [FAQ].

 ## Our Pledge